Rohitbijwe9/Product-Lead-Management./README.md

 It provides API endpoints for managing products and leads.

 # Swagger API Documentation
-   The API documentation for this project is available in Swagger.py file.
+   The API documentation for this project is available in Swagger .

-   To access the documentation: http://127.0.0.1:8000/swagger/
+   To access the documentation after running backend serever: http://127.0.0.1:8000/swagger/

 # Backend
 # Features